-This Agreement shall beain 4/01/2025 ("the Effective Date") on 12/31/2028, unless suspended or terminated specified SECTION SUSPENSION, as XI.
-EVENTS OF DEFAULT, REMEDIES, AND TERMINATION.
+This Agreement shall begin on August 2, 2024 ("the Effective Date") and end on July 31, 2025 unless suspended or terminated as specified in SECTION XI.
+SUSPENSION, EVENTS OF DEFAULT, REMEDIES, AND TERMINATION.

 The COUNTY and the SUBRECIPIENT agree that this Agreement shall be electronically signed, and that any electronic signatures appearing on this Agreement shall have the same force and effect as a written signature for the purposes of validity, enforceability, and admissibility.
-The COUNTY and SUBRECIPIENT shall maintain this Agreement, including any amendments, in itsfiles.
+The COUNTY and SUBRECIPIENT shall maintain this Agreement, including any amendments, in its files.